-- You can use Imaging-specific SmartNames for the File Name. - By default, it is set to: - [File] for single page input files (which gives output file names like Myfile.jpg), - [File]p[Page] for multi-page input files (which gives output file names like Myfile_p1.jpg). - The File Name and Folder can contain special characters (except \ / : ? < > " |). - The whole path to the output file (including the container, Folder and File Name) can be up to 255 characters. - · You can set a local or remote URL for the output Folder, but it must be an absolute path. - If your output folder doesn't exist yet, the task will create it if the location you request is valid (you should place this folder on an Automation Engine container accessible by your Automation Engine user).
+• You can use Imaging-specific SmartNames for the File Name.

+- [File] for single page input files (which gives output file names like Myfile.jpg), - [File]\p[Page] for multi-page input files (which gives output file names like Myfile\p1.jpg). - The File Name and Folder can contain special characters (except \ / : \ ? < > " |). - The whole path to the output file (including the container, Folder and File Name) can be up to 255 characters. - You can set a local or remote URL for the output Folder, but it must be an absolute path. - If your output folder doesn't exist yet, the task will create it if the location you request is valid (you should place this folder on an Automation Engine container accessible by your Automation Engine user).